 Her current research projects examine the outcomes of health, immigration and criminal justice policies on ethno-racial minorities, with an emphasis on Latinos and immigrants, and the attitudes of minority groups towards politics and public policies.
 Dr. Gomez-Aguinaga’s research has been published in the Journal on Migration and Human Security and the Journal of Ethnic and Migration Studies, and is forthcoming in the Journal of Race, Ethnicity, and Politics, and Social Science Quarterly.

-Gomez-Aguinaga’s second area of research examines the intersection of the public policy-making process and the politics of minority groups.
+Dr. Gomez-Aguinaga’s research examines the intersection of the public policy-making process and the politics of minority groups.
 She is specifically interested in analyzing the ways in which ethno-racial minorities are impacted by differential policy outcomes.
 Her research projects in this area have focused on immigration, health and the criminal justice system.
 In addition to academic publications, her research in this area has been featured in prominent newspapers such as The New York Times and NBC News, has led to recent policy changes to the criminal justice system in the state of New Mexico, and has been cited in congressional hearings and testimonies addressing the incorporation of immigrant youth.

 - Politics of Ethnic Groups (POLS 300), Spring 2019 (45 students)